MadelonGorter/MadelonGorter.github.io/content/assignments/01-getting_started.md

 The AI definition does not state that tinkering can also be done with a goal in mind.
 The AI definition also misses the broad settings in which Tinkering can be used.
 The AI states it as an approach to learn and problem solve while the course talks about it being a mindset.

 ### **Question 2**
-Can you take a typical I-Tech related project case, list and explain 5 technical hurdles?
-To which extent do they allow for a 'playful' approach in tackling them?
-Please give arguments.

 The project I have chosen is the Smirnoff - Mindtunes project [3] in which they use Brain Computer Interfacing to make music.
 This is done to give people who are tetraplegic the opportunity to be creative and make music together using only their brains.
 They transform emotion into brainwaves and then into sounds waves to make a song together.

 The 5 technical hurdles the project faced are: